geeky-lynx/Dancler/DOCUMENTATION.md

 ### If variables are not going to be changed/mutated, then they should be constants instead

-It is hard to keep data's integrity to the fullest.
-Bad use of pointers, accidental change, unexpected mutation, etc.
+It is hard to keep data's integrity to the fullest, especially in C. Bad use of pointers, accidental change, unexpected mutation, race condition, segmentation faults, undefined behaviours, etc.

 This is simply here to tell if a variable is going to get changed somewhere later in the code is indeed a mutable variable, and a variable having its value unchanged during its scope it is in can be considered as a constant.
 If constant value is unchangeable, we won't accidentally reassign it (I bet we all have assigned to a variable instead of comparing if it is equal with something else as an condition in our `if` statements and spend hours depleting nerves over this silly mistake).

+Function parameters, on the other hand, don't need to follow this rule, except if parameters in question are pointers to pieces of memory that don't change their content in function body.
+Declare those parameters as: `const T *pointerIdentifier` or `const T* pointerIdentifier` (both are the same).

+The keyword `const` should be at the start of the variable declaration of scalar types, structures, unions, arrays, or enumerations (Example: `const unsigned id = 7`, `const long measurements[]` `const struct Display display = {/*whatever its fields are*/}`,...)

+The keyword `const` depends where it should be put in pointer declarations, as they can mean different things (`T` is a type):

+- Pointer to constant: `const T *identifier`
+- Constant pointer to variable: `T* const identifier`
+- Constant pointer to a constant: `const T* const identifier`
+- Pointer to a constant pointer to a variable: `const T* const *identifier`
+- ... and so on.

 > I have took data immutability idea from functional languages like Elm, Haskell and Rust.
 Those languages enforce immutability, protecting data integrity and preventing from big set of bugs.
+It's pretty cool tho

 Example:
 ```c